 An in-depth investigation of how COVID-19 has impacted perceptions of travel and cruise risks, as well as willingness to cruise and future travel intentions with a focus on Australia and the UK.
-Phase one completed Autumn 2020, and phase two completion projected for Summer 2021.
+Phase one completed Autumn 2020, and phase two completion projected for Spring 2022.
 [Link]

 1) Cruising through a pandemic: The impact of COVID-19 on intentions to cruise - PUBLISHED MARCH 2021

-2) Cruise passengers' risk reduction strategies in the wake of COVID-19 - forthcoming
+2) Cruise passengers' risk reduction strategies in the wake of COVID-19 - PUBLISHED OCTOBER 2021

-3) COVID-19’s impact on the perceived risk of ocean cruising: a Best-Worst Scaling study of Australian consumers - forthcoming
+3) COVID-19’s impact on the perceived risk of ocean cruising: a Best-Worst Scaling study of Australian consumers - PUBLISHED JANUARY 2022

-4) Addressing trustworthiness and ethical issues post-COVID in the cruise sector
+4) Trustworthiness and ethical issues post-COVID in the cruise sector - forthcoming 2022